biocorecrg/advanced_linux_2019/regex.md

 21
 ```

-The tool **uniq** has an interesting parameter called **-c** that gives us the number of times that row was found.
+The tool **uniq** has an interesting parameter called **-c** that gives us the number of times that a particular row was found.
 In this way we have the number of binding site per chromosome.

 ```{bash}
 zcat GSE41589_Suz12_BindingSites.txt.gz | cut -f 1 | shuf | sort | uniq -c